null

 5 Commands Every Dog Should Know

 While we're all aware our dogs should know basic commands, sometimes we need a reminder on why certain commands are so important and how they can even save a dog's life.
+These commands are not just for show; they form the foundation of good behavior and safety for our furry friends.

 This is my list of the top 5 commands I believe all dogs should know and respond to.
 If you have additional commands to add to the list, please mention them in the comments.
+Your input can help other dog owners enhance their training routines and keep their dogs safe and well-behaved.

 5 Commands Every Dog Should Know